-In recent years, Estonia has opened this transparent digital business environment to citizens from abroad, in what we call the e-Residency program.
-With an e-Residency, people from any country can apply for a government-issued digital identity which allows them to do things like authenticate themselves, sign documents, and start and run businesses.
+As one of the leading IT and development project managers Estonia has to offer, Mooncascade has seen first-hand how in recent years the country has opened up a transparent digital business environment to citizens from abroad, in what we call the e-Residency program.
+With an e-Residency, people from any country can apply for a government-issued digital identity which allows them to do things like authenticate their identity, sign documents, and start and run businesses.

-Estonia is often called the most digitally advanced nation in the world.
-No wonder: here, everything from government services to voting, prescriptions, and tax declarations are accessible online.
+When you need an IT or development project manager Estonia is the place to come.
+Our country is often called the most digitally advanced nation in the world, and it’s not hard to see why.
+Here, everything from government services to voting, prescriptions, and tax declarations are accessible online.
 You can even start your own business online in just fifteen minutes using services provided by the country’s e-Business Register.

 The issues: legacy systems and pension funds

 Though Estonia’s digital services save users plenty of time and money, their quality isn’t guaranteed forever.
 At some point, these kinds of systems become legacy systems—in other words, they become obsolete.
 If we want them to keep up with the outside world, software-based services like these need to be updated and developed on a regular basis.